tsega19/ecommerce-bank-fraud-detection/README.md

-# Fraud Detection System
+# Fraud Detection using Machine Learning

-A fraud detection system for e-commerce and banking transactions using advanced machine learning techniques and real-time monitoring.
-This project implements multiple ML models to detect fraudulent activities in both e-commerce and credit card transactions, featuring geolocation analysis, transaction pattern recognition, and an interactive dashboard for fraud insights.
+This repository contains a comprehensive guide to building a fraud detection system using machine learning.
+The system is designed to detect fraudulent transactions in a dataset of credit card transactions.

+## Requirements

+* Python 3.6+
+* Pandas
+* NumPy
+* Scikit-Learn
+* Matplotlib
+* Seaborn
+* Plotly

+## Installation

+To install the required packages, run the following command in your terminal: